Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your

-If the specifics really don’t matter to you, however, then being flexible could make it even easier for you to have your requests fulfilled.
-For instance, if you’re wanting to send flowers somewhere, perhaps just give them your max budget, and let them worry about the type.
+If the specifics really don’t matter to you, being flexible could make it even easier for you to have your requests fulfilled.
+For instance, if you’re wanting to send flowers somewhere, perhaps just give them your max budget, and let them worry about the type of bouquet.

 3. If you’re a deal hunter, you may do better on your own.

-If you’re the type of person that really would rather not pay full price for something, concierge might not be for you.
-If you ask concierge to get you tickets to a broadway show, they might just take the first tickets that come along, instead of hunting around for the best deal.
+If you’re the type of person that would rather not pay full price for something, concierge might not be for you.
+If you ask the concierge service to get you tickets to a broadway show, they might just take the first tickets that come along, instead of hunting around for the best deal.

 Or if you ask them to book a hotel for you and you’re willing to pay up to a certain amount, they may book you a room at the top of your budget, instead of considering options that are lower in price.

 4. Concierge Service can help when you’re in a jam.

 One credit card user reached out to us on Facebook let us know that she and her family, who love to travel, have used concierge when they were stranded due to delayed or cancelled flights.
 They were able to just call concierge and leave all the re-booking in their hands.
 By doing this, our reader and her family were able to take advantage of their time “stranded” and get in some fun sightseeing in unexpected places.

-Knowing all you know about credit card concierge service, you may now be wondering which credit cards offer this premium perk.
+Now that you know all about credit card concierge service, you may be wondering which credit cards offer this premium perk.